+In Fiscal 2016, the Company granted Deferred Awards to various employees.
+In general Deferred Awards granted during Fiscal 2016 have a three year vesting period with 25% of the award vesting in both the first and second years and 50% vesting in the third year.
 In Fiscal 2015 the Company granted Deferred Awards and Performance Awards to various employees.
 In general Deferred Awards granted during Fiscal 2015 have a three year vesting period with 25% of the award vesting in both the first and second years and 50% vesting in the third year.
 The Performance Awards granted to executives vest over a four year service period and have a performance measure at the end of the second year of service.
 If earned, 25% of the awards vest in the second and third years and 50% vests in the fourth year.